DSpace/DSpace/dspace-api/src/main/java/org/dspace/importer/external/README.md

 # Implementation of an import source <a name="Example-implementation"></a> #

-Each importer implementation must at least implement interface *org.dspace.importer.external.service.other.MetadataSource* and implement the inherited methods.
+Each importer implementation must at least implement interface *org.dspace.importer.external.service.components.MetadataSource* and implement the inherited methods.

-One can also choose to implement class *org.dspace.importer.external.service.other.Source* next to the MetadataSource interface.
+One can also choose to implement class *org.dspace.importer.external.service.components.AbstractRemoteMetadataSource* next to the MetadataSource interface.
 This class contains functionality to handle request timeouts and to retry requests.

 A third option is to implement class *org.dspace.importer.external.service.AbstractImportSourceService*.
 This class already implements both the MetadataSource interface and Source class.
 AbstractImportSourceService has a generic type set 'RecordType'.
 In the importer implementation this type set should be the class of the records received from the remote source's response (e.g. when using axiom to get the records from the remote source's XML response, the importer implementation's type set is *org.apache.axiom.om.OMElement*).